Aligned Stable Inpainting: Mitigating Unwanted Object Insertion and Preserving Color Consistency: ASUKA

 \paragraph{Context-stable prior} Recent generative models often rely on random noise to increase diversity in their outputs, but this can also cause unintended objects to appear.
 Some inpainting models address this by using reconstruction loss to recover masked regions, but they also add other losses such as perceptual loss~\cite{suvorov2022resolution}, which can reduce stability.
 In contrast, MAE is known to provide stable predictions of masked regions by relying only on the visible context.
-In this work, we use MAE to generate a stable prior, ensuring that \emph{the improvement in the inpainted results can be directly linked to better mitigation of object hallucination}.
+We use MAE to generate a stable prior, ensuring that \emph{the improvement can be directly linked to better mitigation of object hallucination}.

 \paragraph{MAE as a context-stable prior} Since MAE is trained with an L2 reconstruction loss, its output can be seen as a mean estimate.
 This makes it useful for providing a context-stable prior that helps generative models avoid inventing new concepts.
-However, MAE alone tends to produce blurry, averaged results and fails to reconstruct fine details in masked regions.
-It also performs poorly when used directly as the initialization for inpainting models in an image-to-image setup (see Fig.~\ref{fig:mae-to-image}).
-To address this, we use MAE as a prior to stabilize diffusion models instead.
+However, mean estimator tends to produce blurry, averaged results and fails to reconstruct fine details in masked regions.
+It also performs poorly when used directly as the initialization for inpainting models in an image-to-image setup (see Fig.~\ref{fig:supp-mae-to-image} for an illustration).
+Hence, we use MAE as a prior to stabilize diffusion models instead.

-\paragraph{Train MAE on realistic inpainting masks} The original MAE is trained on random masks that are uniformly distributed across an image, but inpainting tasks usually involve large, continuous missing regions.
-Inspired by our previous work~\cite{cao2022learning}, we fine-tune MAE for inpainting-specific masks.